blaiszik/microstack/README.md

    pip install -e .
    ```

-   This installs all dependencies defined in `pyproject.toml` and registers the `atomic` CLI command.
+   This installs all dependencies defined in `pyproject.toml` and registers the `microstack` CLI command.

 3. **Configure API keys** (required for AI report generation):